descobarsalce/AutomaticTradingAgent/README.md

 ## Quick Start

-1. The platform runs on Replit - no additional setup required
+1. The platform runs on Replit or in local instance using streamlit.
-2. Launch the application:
+3. Launch the application:
    ```bash
    streamlit run main.py --server.address 0.0.0.0 --server.port 8501
    ```